vercel/ai-chatbot/README.md

 pnpm dev
 ```

 Your app template should now be running on [localhost:3000](http://localhost:3000/).
+Note: if you need to change the port, you can do so in the package.json file.

 login with random email and password (password is AUTH_SECRET form env file)